drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 type affects leg movements upon barrier crossing is consistent with that in the earlier study (Li et al., 2019b).

-ST3 (723.49±62.14 mm) was significantly (*p*\<0.05) longer than ST2
-(657.08±91.44 mm) and ST4 (663.76±60.66).
+As for mean step length, ST3 (723.49±62.14 mm) was significantly (*p*\<0.05) longer than ST2 (657.08±91.44 mm) and ST4 (663.76±60.66).
 ST 2 was significantly
-(*p*\<0.05) shorter than those of ST1 (667.36±56.81).
+(*p*\<0.05) shorter than ST1 (667.36±56.81).
 Similar results
-have also been reported (Berard & Vallis, 2006).
-This clearly indicated that the participants reduced their step length one step in front of the barrier for preparation to pass the barrier.
-They increased the step length in the next step to guarantee safe crossing of the barrier.
+have also been reported by Berard & Vallis, 2006.
+This clearly indicates that the participants reduced their step length one step in front of the barrier as they prepared to pass it, before increasing their step length in the next step to guarantee safely crossing over it.

 The ST3 in the dimmed condition (713.64±67.46 mm) was significantly (*p\<*0.0001) shorter than that in the normal lighting condition